lsst-dm/prompt_processing/doc/playbook.rst

 * IMAGE_TIMEOUT: timeout in seconds to wait after expected script completion for raw image arrival, default 20 sec.
 * LOCAL_REPOS: absolute path (in the container) where local repos are created, default ``/tmp``.
 * USER_APDB: database user for the APDB, default "postgres"
-* USER_REGISTRY: database user for the registry database, default "postgres"
 * NAMESPACE_APDB: the database namespace for the APDB, defaults to the DB's default namespace
 * SERVICE_LOG_LEVELS: requested logging levels in the format of `Middleware's --log-level argument <https://pipelines.lsst.io/v/daily/modules/lsst.daf.butler/scripts/butler.html#cmdoption-butler-log-level>`_.
   Default is to log prompt_prototype at DEBUG, other LSST code at INFO, and third-party code at WARNING.